 There’s so much to know and share that I’m breaking this into a couple of posts.
 Today I’ll talk about my first impressions of the colors, how it feels, how it bakes, and how strong it is.
 I wanted to get this post up and out to you right away.
 Then I’m going to work with it in actual projects and report back in another post about how well it canes, sculpts, sands, and works in practice.

 Colors of Sculpey Soufflé

 One wonderful thing about Sculpey Souffle colors is that there is absolutely no color shift when the clay is baked.
 The baked clay is exactly the same color as the raw, unbaked clay.
-You can see the raw and the cured clay colors compared in this color chart that I made late last night.
+You can see the raw and the cured clay colors in this color chart that I made.

 What Does Sculpey Soufflé Feel Like?

 Is it Fluffy?

 Sculpey Souffle is packaged in 1.7 ounce bars that are the identical size as the 2 ounce bars of Sculpey III and Premo.
 That calculates to being 15% lighter.
 There is speculation that Sculpey Souffle will be foamy like marshmallows because it is a lightweight clay.
 But actually, it doesn’t really feel that much lighter in practice.
 And no, it doesn’t feel foamy or marshmallowy.
 It doesn’t feel heavy and dense like Premo or Kato Polyclay, either.
 Souffle doesn’t “mush down” when you work with it.
 So whatever is making it lighter doesn’t appear to be air and it doesn’t appear to be “whipped”.
 It really does have a nice feel to it, though.